erco77/1a2-pic/README-project-management-notes.txt

                                     |

-        The result ends up being a 90 degree bend with two 45 degree bends, that ends up looking more like a continuous smooth curve, giving a nice bend radius:
+        The result ends up being more of a curve than two flat 45 degree bends, giving a nice bend radius that can't really be render in ascii art:

                      ________
             ________|        |===
             |_______|________|    \  <-- a nicer looking curve
-                                   \     than this ascii art makes it look
+                                   \     than this ascii art can show
                                     |
                                     |